-To answer this question, we need to look at a few aspects of this subject, for example: what osteoarthritis is, what studies have been done on glucosamine and CS, and what the results revealed.
+To answer this question, we need to look at a few aspects of this subject, for example: what osteoarthritis is, what studies have been done on glucosamine and chondroitin sulphate (CS), and what the results revealed.

 What are glyconutrients?